TDarkShadow/iheartnewvegas/main.md

 Completely reconstructed version of [**jsawyer.esp**](https://fallout-archive.fandom.com/wiki/JSawyer), made from the ground up.
 Tweaks inconsistencies, expands compatibility, re-adds some elements of cut content, and covers additional balance issues which were missed.

 Additional files to install:
-- **JSawyer Ultimate Edition - Push's Tweaks** (Optional files).
+- **JSawyer Ultimate Edition - Push's Tweaks** (Optional files)
   INI config and collection of minor tweaks, partly inspired by the harder pre-patch balance of the game. **Merge** with the main file.

 > ℹ️ It is recommended that you play New Vegas at **Hard** difficulty or lower when using this mod.